Buff (colour)

 Buff (bubalinus) is a light brownish yellow, ochreous colour, typical of buff leather.
 Buff is a mixture of yellow ochre and white: two parts of white lead and one part of yellow ochre produces a good buff, or white lead may be tinted with French ochre alone.

-As an RYB quaternary colour, it is the colour produced by an equal mix of the tertiary colours citron and russet.The hex RGB color value of the Buff swatch as an RYB quaternary colour is E0AB76.
+As an RYB quaternary colour, it is the colour produced by an equal mix of the tertiary colours citron and russet.
+The hex RGB colour value of the Buff swatch as an RYB quaternary colour is E0AB76.